 In an August court filing, the BSO denied Rowe’s allegations of gender-based pay discrimination, arguing that “the flute and the oboe are not comparable instruments” and that Rowe’s pay is higher than that of numerous other male principal BSO members.

-Regardless of how Rowe’s case plays out, the gender discrimination she alleges is not unique.
+Regardless of how Rowe’s case would play out (they settled for an undisclosed amount in February 2019), the gender discrimination she alleged is not unique.
 According to the Pew Research Center, women earned 82 cents for each dollar earned by men in 2017, a pay gap that has persisted over time.
 Women earn less than men in part because jobs performed mainly by women (such as teaching and nursing) pay less than those dominated by men (such as technology and management).
 But differences in how salary negotiations unfold for men and women vying for comparable jobs appear to be another contributor to the pay gap.

 But gender is only one aspect of the pay gap.
 In 2016, college-educated black men earned about 80% of the hourly wages of college-educated white men, while black men overall earned just 68% of that earned by white men, according to the Pew Research Center.
 Also in 2016, Hispanic women earned only 62.2% of the wages of white men.
 Asian women fared better, earning 95.8% of white men’s earnings in 2016, but only earned 78.4% of what Asian men made that year.